Above, the bus when it used to stop at the public parking lot in Meredith at the corner of Rt 3 and Rt 25.

 4:15 PM /6:35 PM

-The new Laconia Street Railway was created in 1928 to replace its former namesake, which had operated electric trolleys, beginning in 1899, and continuing until bankruptcy in 1925.
-It operated local bus service to Laconia, Lakeport, and to the Weirs until 1938, when it was split in two.
-The Laconia Transit Company offered charters, while the Laconia Street Railway continued with its local service.
-In 1956 the Laconia Transit Co was sold to the Laconia Bus Company, and in 1960 the Laconia Street Railway was sold to Sprague Inc.
+Locally, the new Laconia Street Railway Company was created in 1926 to replace its former namesake, which had operated electric trolleys from 1899-1925 until it went bankrupt and the trolley tracks were torn up.
+The new company operated local bus service to Laconia, Lakeport, and to the Weirs until 1938, when it was split in two.
+The Laconia Street Railway offered charters, while the Laconia Transit Company continued the local service.
+In 1955 the Laconia Transit Company was sold to the Laconia Bus Company, but the new company lasted only two more years.
+The Laconia Street Railway resumed the local service from 1958-1959, when it also folded.
+This was the end of regular, year-round local bus service to Weirs Beach.

 In 1939, whether you came to Weirs Beach by Rail, Air, or Bus, you would have traveled with the Boston and Maine!